Sign up to our mailing list

 While compliance is the priority, these changes also present an opportunity.
 They offer a chance to modernise systems, streamline internal reporting, and build closer alignment between finance, operations, and tax functions.

-For owner-managed businesses, the journey to 2026 starts now.
-Here are five practical steps to help navigate the journey:
+For owner-managed businesses, here are five practical steps to help navigate the changes:

 • Conduct a financial impact assessment to identify key leases, revenue streams, and contractual arrangements affected by the changes.